hecklawert/SSHBanners/README.md

 # Description

-A fast SSH mass-scanner, login cracker and banner grabber tool using the python-masscan and shodan module.
+A fast SSH mass-scanner and banner grabber tool.

 # Usage